Kotti/kotti_user_manual/docs/adding_content/images.rst

 Visiting this URL would show the full-size image that you uploaded.

-The behind-the-scenes preparation work described above, that Kotti does to prepare images automatically at different sizes, results in the following additional available image URLs, along with their widths:
+Kotti uses a modern approach for layout, and it knows the default widths of the entire site, and of its parts.
+The behind-the-scenes preparation work described above, that Kotti does to prepare images automatically at different sizes, takes this layout knowledge into account.
+This results in the following additional available image URLs, along with their widths:

 =========================================================== ===============